Holman Medical Center

 Hospital Receives Top Accreditation

-In 2016, the hospital once again received top marks from the nation’s leading accreditation organization, making it just one of 12 humane societies in the nation to meet the exacting standards of the American Animal Hospital Association.
+In 2017, the hospital once again received top marks from the nation’s leading accreditation organization, making it just one of a dozen humane societies in the nation to meet the exacting standards of the American Animal Hospital Association.

 The center is named after Thomas Holman, Sr., whose $1 million gift was instrumental in completing the AMLC fundraising drive.